-Service dogs help a person with physical challenges gain greater independence.
-These dogs assist by picking up dropped items, opening doors, turning on lights, or retrieving a phone.
+Service dogs help a person with physical disabilities, autism or PTSD.
+These dogs may assist by picking up dropped items, providing pressure relief or decreasing startle reflexes.

 How do I recognize an assistance dog?